grafana/grafana/docs/sources/administration/configuration.md

 ## [alerting]

+For more information about the Alerting feature in Grafana, refer to [Alerts overview]({{< relref "../alerting/alerts-overview.md" >}}).

 ### enabled
-Defaults to `true`.

 Set to `false` to disable alerting engine and hide Alerting in the Grafana UI.
+Default is `true`.

 ### execute_alerts

-Makes it possible to turn off alert rule execution, but Alerting is still visible in the Grafana UI.
+Turns off alert rule execution, but Alerting is still visible in the Grafana UI.

 ### error_or_timeout
-> Available in 5.3 and above

 Default setting for new alert rules.
 Defaults to categorize error and timeouts as alerting. (alerting, keep_state)

 ### nodata_or_nullvalues
-> Available in 5.3  and above

-Default setting for how Grafana handles nodata or null values in alerting. (alerting, no_data, keep_state, ok)
+Defines how Grafana handles nodata or null values in alerting.
+Options are `alerting`, `no_data`, `keep_state`, and `ok`.
+Default is `no_data`.

 ### concurrent_render_limit

-> Available in 5.3  and above

 Alert notifications can include images, but rendering many images at the same time can overload the server.
-This limit will protect the server from render overloading and make sure notifications are sent out quickly.
+This limit protects the server from render overloading and ensures notifications are sent out quickly.
 Default value is `5`.

 ### evaluation_timeout_seconds

-Default setting for alert calculation timeout.
-Default value is `30`
+Sets the alert calculation timeout.
+Default value is `30`.

 ### notification_timeout_seconds

-Default setting for alert notification timeout.
-Default value is `30`
+Sets the alert notification timeout.
+Default value is `30`.

 ### max_attempts

-Default setting for max attempts to sending alert notifications.
-Default value is `3`
+Sets a maximum limit on attempts to sending alert notifications.
+Default value is `3`.

 ### min_interval_seconds

-Default setting for minimum interval between rule evaluations.
-Default value is `1`
+Sets the minimum interval between rule evaluations.
+Default value is `1`.

 > **Note.** This setting has precedence over each individual rule frequency.
-Therefore, if a rule frequency is lower than this value, this value will be enforced.
+If a rule frequency is lower than this value, then this value is enforced.

 <hr>